HGH Injections - Frequently Asked Questions

 Here is the website link to their somatropin hgh, any info on this website would be appreciated, impossible to find reviews online.

 Follow-up answer: I looked at the PHD site and their product is definitely not real HGH injections.
-They are trying to make people believe it is the same as the injections so they can sell it for a larger price but it contains no more human growth hormone than any other homeopathic product.
+They are trying to make people believe their HGH product is the same as the injections so they can sell it for a larger price but it contains no more human growth hormone than other homeopathic products.
 It is definitely not FDA approved and it may not have even been put through the extensive homeopathic process to make it effective, which would make it worthless.

-I recommend you do not pay those people $400 for 8 weeks worth of homeopathic HGH and don't inject yourself with it.
+I recommend you do not pay those people $400 for eight weeks worth and don't inject yourself with it.

 Their product won't be any better than a good HGH spray at a fraction of the cost and it probably won't be as good.
 They don't have any clinical studies proving that their product can increase growth hormone in the body at all.

-Please notice that they have just one page of information and the information they give is general info about human growth hormone that can be found on any site.
+Please notice that they have only one page of information and it is just info about human growth hormone in general that can be found on any site.

 Their site appears to be like the sites that sell fake steroids.
 They want people to think they are getting the real thing but all their products are just dietary supplements that do not require a prescription and can be bought over the counter.

-Some people think that only the injections are effective but that is not true, however, if you are only wanting to take the injections the product from PHD is not it.
+Some people think that only the injections are effective at increasing their growth hormone level but that is not true, however, if you are only wanting to take the injections the product from PHD is not it.

-Here are U.S. made FDA registered HGH products whose HGH formula has undergone independent randomized double-blind placebo-controlled IGF-1 clinical studies to prove effectiveness.
+See our U.S. made FDA registered HGH supplements whose formula has undergone legitimate IGF-1 clinical studies to prove effectiveness.